Skip Navigation

 • Confirmation that you have watched the vaccine education video.

-• Your name, address, email, phone number, and the name(s) of any children for whom you are requesting a non-medical vaccine exemption.
+• Your name, address, email, phone number, and the name(s) and date(s) of birth of any children for whom you are requesting a non-medical vaccine exemption.

 • The format in which you consent to receive the certificate (electronically by email, or as a paper copy by regular mail).